Rishi-Sidharda/nextjs-firebase-template/README.md

 ## Getting Started

+`npm i` in terminal to fix errors

-Change the Firebase Config in utils/firebase.ts to your own firebase project config
+1. Change the Firebase Config in utils/firebase.ts to your own firebase project config
+2. Change the Firestore rules to rules mentioned in firestore_rules.txt

 First, run the development server: